abutaha/aws-es-proxy/README.md

 ### Docker

-There is an official docker image avaiable for aws-es-proxy.
+There is an official docker image available for aws-es-proxy.
 To run the image:

 ```sh
 # v0.9 and newer (latest always point to the latest release):